ibm-cloud-docs/vpc/block_storage_is_faq.md

 This topic answers many of your questions for creating and managing your block storage volumes.
 If you have other questions you'd like to see addressed here, provide feedback by using the **Open Issue** or **Edit Topic** links.
 {:shortdesc}

-## How do I create and attach volumes to my instances?
+## How do I create and attach volumes to instances?
 {: faq}
 {: #faq-block-storage-0}
 {: support}